Laptop keyboard not working windows 10? Try these solutions

 - Press and hold the power button for 30 sec,

 - Put back the battery and connect the AC power cord to the laptop,

 - Turn on the laptop using the power button and check if the keys working.

 Update keyboard driver

-Basically, an incompatible hardware driver for keyboard probably causes keyboard stop responding.
+Basically, an incompatible hardware driver for the keyboard probably causes the keyboard to stop responding.
 And reinstall or update the driver software probably help.
 And you need to connect an external keyboard to your laptop to go through this process.
-Or use On-screen keyboard from Windows start menu -> Windows ease and Access to perform steps below.
+Or use an On-screen keyboard from Windows start menu -> Windows ease and Access to perform steps below.

 - Press Windows + R, type devmgmt.msc and click ok,

 - This will open the device manager and display all installed driver list,